 The generators of the ring R/Jh are in bijective correspondence with the Betti numbers of certain Hessenberg varieties.
 These varieties are a two-parameter generalization of Springer varieties, parametrized by a nilpotent operator X and a Hessenberg function h.
 These varieties were introduced in 1992 by De Mari, Procesi and Shayman.
 We provide evidence that as h varies, the quotient R/Jh may be a presentation for the cohomology ring of a subclass of Hessenberg varieties called regular nilpotent varieties.

 algebraic geometry, cohomology, combinatorics, commutative ring theory, Grobner basis, symmetric functions

 Copyright 2010 Abukuse Mbirika III

 Mbirika, Abukuse III.
-"Analysis of symmetric function ideals: towards a combinatorial description of the cohomology ring of Hessenberg varieties." dissertation, University of Iowa, 2010.
+"Analysis of symmetric function ideals: towards a combinatorial description of the cohomology ring of Hessenberg varieties."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.